smucon-dev/mixed_messages/README.md

 * [Technologies](#technologies)

 ## General Info
-A message gererator programm which generates random weather forecasts every time it is ruun.
+A message gererator programm which generates random weather forecasts every time it is run.

 ## Technologies